mehulagg/gitlab/doc/user/project/repository/reducing_the_repo_size_using_git.md

    the previous run.
 You need this file from **every** run.
 Do the next step every time you run `git filter-repo`.

-   To purge all large files, the `--strip-blobs-bigger-than` option can be used:
+   To purge all files larger than 10M, the `--strip-blobs-bigger-than` option can be used:

    ```shell
    git filter-repo --strip-blobs-bigger-than 10M